Beyond the EPICS: comprehensive Python IOC development with QueueIOC: The submit/notify pattern for GUI programming

 We call the design pattern in \figref{submit-notify}(a) the \emph{submit/notify pattern}, where widgets submit update requests (\eg\ setpoint inputs from the user) to the main event loop, and the main loop notifies widgets of actual updates (\eg\ readback values and other status changes).
 The interactions between a widget and the rest of the program are limited to the submissions it sends and the notifications it receives; the similar can be said for the main loop.
 In this way, the widgets and the main loop can be considered ``actors'' well decoupled from each other, as in the \emph{actor model} of concurrent programming, which makes the program easy to reason about.
 The actor model, as well as its cousin model, \emph{communicating sequential processes} (CSP), are highly influential: this can be seen in languages like Erlang and Go, as well as in libraries like \prog{MPI} and \prog{ZeroMQ}.
 Historically the model was also closely related to Smalltalk, the language well known for pioneering in object-oriented programming (OOP).
 If we also take the backend into consideration, the submit/notify pattern may also be compared with the model-view-controller (MVC) pattern (\figref{submit-notify}b).
 The ``view'' part obviously corresponds to the widgets, and the backend is the real ``model'' part; the main loop should be a thin encapsulation of the backend, and thus also corresponds partially to the ``model'' part.
 The ``controller'' part is the submit/notify logic separated into the widgets' event callbacks (or slot functions in the signal/slot mechanism) and the main loop.

-As is hinted above, the main event loop in a GUI frontend should only contain logic and states essential to the graphical representation of the business logic -- which in turn belongs to the backend; this improves the reliability and maintainability of GUIs, just like how privilege separation improves the security of \prog{qmail} and software with similar designs \cite{bernstein2007}.
+As is hinted above, the main event loop in a GUI frontend should only contain logic and states essential to the graphical representation of the business logic -- which in turn belongs to the backend; this improves the reliability and maintainability of GUIs.
 In the \prog{Mamba} framework, the backend communicates with the frontends through a remote-procedure call (RPC) mechanism (\figref{submit-notify}a) based on \prog{ZeroMQ}.
-For tasks (\eg\ some in beamline control) that do not need the full \prog{Mamba} infrastructure or even barebone \prog{Bluesky} \cite{allan2019}, we also developed some standalone GUIs with the submit/notify pattern; in these GUIs, there is still a clear separation between frontends and backends. \prog{Mamba} frontends developed in the submit/notify style are, as of now, primarily used in our framework for automated attitude tuning of beamlines, presented in an accompanying paper \cite{li2024}.
-The code for these frontends has been released in the open-source edition of \prog{Mamba} (\cf\ \secref{dev}); released in the same repository are two \prog{PyQt}-based examples for standalone submit/notify GUIs.
-One of them is a workalike of the program in \cite{du2012}, essentially an X-ray beam position monitor (XBPM) based on area detectors, with a simplified RPC mechanism between the backend and the frontend based on Python's \prog{queue}.
-The another is a simplified workalike of the \prog{ImageJ} plugin provided by the \prog{ADViewers} module, treating \prog{EPICS} IOCs for area detectors as its backends, reusing the CA protocol for message passing with them.
+For tasks (\eg\ some in beamline control) that do not need the full \prog{Mamba} infrastructure or even barebone \prog{Bluesky} \cite{allan2019}, we also developed some standalone GUIs with the submit/notify pattern; in these GUIs, there is still a clear separation between frontends and backends. \prog{Mamba} frontends developed in the submit/notify style are, as of now, primarily used in our framework for automated attitude tuning of beamlines \cite{li2025}.
+The code for these frontends has been released in the open-source edition of \prog{Mamba}; released in the same repository are two \prog{PyQt}-based examples for standalone submit/notify GUIs.
+One of them is a workalike of the program in \cite{du2012}, essentially an X-ray beam-position monitor (XBPM) based on area detectors, with a simplified RPC mechanism between the backend and the frontend based on Python's \prog{queue}.
+The other is a simplified workalike of the \prog{ImageJ} plugin provided by the \prog{ADViewers} module, treating \prog{areaDetector} IOCs as its backends, reusing the CA protocol for message passing with them.